anindyamitra15/proper-react-modal/README.md

 # Proper React Modal

 ## Introduction
-Implementing modal in the proper prescribed way I found.
+This project is all about implementing modal on a React App in the prescribed way that I found.
+It is built on React typescript which ensures type safety during development.

 ## Project
 Project is created with vite for faster development experience, based on React with Typescript.